Funding Opportunities from other Organisations

 New books, meals in the cafeteria, rent: studying involves a lot of expenses.
 Scholarships can help you complete your degree with a little less stress.
 That's why it's worth knowing about the various funding providers, funding types and application modalities.

 International students can apply to various organisations for a .
 The largest group of scholarship providers are the 13 "" supported by the Federal Ministry of Education and Research.
 They represent important societal groups and have for example a political, religious or economic background.
 There are also many other scholarship providers in Germany: Smaller foundations often focus on particular subjects or cities.
 Higher education institutions also award scholarships.
-Many of them offer the Deutschlandstipendium; approximately twelve percent of recipients of this grant are international students.
+Many of them offer the Deutschlandstipendium; approximately nineteen percent of recipients of this grant are international students.

 Financial and moral support